thephpleague/uri/docs/uri/6.0/upgrading.md

 This package is no longer a meta-package as such:

-- it replaces, deprectes and conflicts with the `uri-schemes` package.
+- it replaces, deprecates and conflicts with the `uri-schemes` package.
 - it replaces and deprecates without conflicting the `uri-parser` package.
 - it partially replaces and deprecates without conflicting the `uri-manipulation` package.

+You are required to be explicit about your dependencies and require the `uri-components` v2.0 package separately to get access to URI components objects and how to manipulate them with URI objects.

 ## Interfaces